jpersons24/overlay/README.md

 Finally, Overlay has been designed to give users and sports fans a place to communicate with others about their favorite teams, opposition teams and odds that are being placed on specific games.
 Through a 'post' type format, a User can leave insight they may have on injuries or team news that may affect the way bets are placed or odds viewed.

-> Overlay is still in development, with further sports, leagues and teams to be included
+> Overlay is still in development.
+Plans for further features, additional content and design/brand development are in the works currently.
+A more detailed road map will be provided as time allows.

 ## Installation